tobyhodges/studious-happiness/episodes/30-cmd-line.md

 ## Changing code under Version Control

 As it is, this plot isn't bad but let's add some labels for clarity.
-We'll use the data filename as a title for the plot and indicate what information in on each axis.
+We'll use the data filename as a title for the plot and indicate what information is in on each axis.

 ~~~
 import pandas